Eswatini Entry Requirements

 Recommended Vaccinations

-- Measles-Mumps-Rubella (MMR) - ensure routine vaccinations are up to date
+- Measles, mumps, and rubella (MMR), ensure routine vaccination is up to date

 Health Insurance